microsoft/terminal/doc/specs/#653 - Quake Mode/#653 - Quake Mode.md

 not just the one that happened to be closed last.

 <a name="footnote-2"><a>[2]: **Addenda, May 2021**: In the course of
-implementation, it became apparent that there's an important UX differenct between summoning _to the monitor with the cursor_ vs _to the monitor with the foreground window_. `"monitor": "toMouse"` was added as an option, to allow the user to differentiate between the two behaviors.
+implementation, it became apparent that there's an important UX difference between summoning _to the monitor with the cursor_ vs _to the monitor with the foreground window_. `"monitor": "toMouse"` was added as an option, to allow the user to differentiate between the two behaviors.